pololu/pololu-tic-software/BUILDING.md

 ## Building from source on Linux with Nixcrpkgs

-The Windows version of this software can be cross-compiled on a Linux machine using [Nixcrpkgs](https://github.com/pololu/nixcrpkgs), a collection of tools for cross-compiling.
-This is how we build our installers for Windows.
+This software can be cross-compiled on a Linux machine using [Nixcrpkgs](https://github.com/pololu/nixcrpkgs), a collection of tools for cross-compiling.
+This is how we build our binary releases for Windows and Linux.

 To get started, you should first install [Nix, the purely functional package manager](http://nixos.org/nix/), on a Linux machine by following the